State's new deaths down to 38, pass 12,000 including residents; cases up 2,564

 Miami-Dade climbed to 2,655, which is 152 more in one week.
 Broward remained at 1,215 with a rise of 32 in one week.
 St. Lucie has risen by 10 deaths in one week compared with Indian River climbing by 6 deaths, Martin by 6 and Okeechobee by 5.

-Palm Beach County's death count is higher than 22 states, including Iowa's 1,161, which added 8, but behind Wisconsin's 1,168 after gaining 15 Saturday.
+Palm Beach County's death count is higher than 22 states, including Iowa's 1,165, which added 4, but behind Wisconsin's 1,168 after reporting no deaths.

 Cases